webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Initiating Project: Project Charter**
   - officially recognizes the project has begun.
 First official document of Approved project.
   - written by product manager and delivered to all stakeholders, but signed and approved by project sponsor.
-    - check PMO for template or required format. some answers can be taken from business case.
+    - check project management office for template or required format. some answers can be taken from business case.
-  - Describes the project's:
+    - use artifacts to observe lessons learned from past experiences.
+  - Project Charter Functions:
+    - Justify project: reiterate business case.
-    - Objective and deliverables: desired result. reference point: parameters, purpose, expectations and vision.
+    - Objective and deliverables: clearly define desired result, deliverables and start, end date.
-    - Scope and boundaries: clarifies project manager and team members roles and authority level.
+    - Scope and boundaries: clarifies project manager and team members(needed skills) roles and authority level.
+    - Assumptions: based on previous experience, you can expect similar.
+    - Timeline and milestones: tracking(on schedule) details on each stage of project.
-    - Resources and budget: Enables resource allocation and project tracking.
+    - Requirements and budget: List all blockers, and high-level resource estimation.
-    - Timeline and milestones
     - Key stakeholders and roles: clarifies purpose and expectation for stakeholders.
-    - Approval process and signatures
-- **Initiating Project: Team Roles and Responsibilities**
-  - after project scope is finalized, identify people who will do the work and have the right skills.
-  - build team, roles identified.
+    - Constraints and Risk: Something fixed(must be worked around).
+Threat to project(missed deadline).
+    - Success criteria: delivered on time, within budget, meets goals(fit, regulations, quality, performance).
+    - Signatures: Project sponsor must review and sign off.
 - **Initiating Project: Stakeholder**
   - engage stakeholder to build and manage relationship throughout project.
   - Engagement Plan: